Chart Color Schemes

 Pearsall was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Pearsall's population, as per the Australian Bureau of Statistics Census 2016 data, is more linguistically diverse than most local markets, with 21.6% speaking a language other than English at home and 37.4% born overseas.
-Christianity is the predominant religion in Pearsall, accounting for 46.1% of its population.
-Notably, Hinduism is overrepresented compared to Greater Perth, comprising 5.8% versus 2.6%.
+Pearsall's population showed high cultural diversity, with 21.6% speaking a language other than English at home and 37.4% born overseas.
+Christianity was the predominant religion in Pearsall, accounting for 46.1%.
+Hinduism stood out as overrepresented, comprising 5.8%, compared to Greater Perth's 2.5%.

 Frequently Asked Questions - Diversity